School Supplies

 Thermodynamics Lab

-You will have some of your second-year labs (such as for CHE260) in their lab spaces.
+You will have some of your second-year labs (likely including CHE260) in these lab spaces.

 MC102 Lecture Hall [Source]